 In today's society, children, young people and adults interact with technologies such as mobile phones, games consoles and the Internet on a daily basis and experience a wide range of opportunities, attitudes and situations.
 The exchange of ideas, social interaction and learning opportunities involved are greatly beneficial to all, but can occasionally place children, young people and adults in danger.
-It is our intention at Solefield that a solid understanding of the need and importance of e-safety is given to all the boys whatever their age.
-Appropriate restrictions are placed on Internet browsing and boys do not have their own school email address below year 3, these email addresses can only send and receive school emails.
-The SwitchedOnComputing curriculum has e-safety embedded into each unit for each year group and the Computing staff are vigilant and constantly reiterating all aspects of e-safety.
+It is our intention at Solefield that a solid understanding of the need and importance of internet safety is given to all the boys whatever their age.
+Appropriate restrictions are placed on Internet browsing and boys have school email addresses.
+These email addresses can only send and receive school emails.
 We also invite outside speakers to reinforce our teaching at school as to the importance of being safe, at all times, online.